Return to the Newsroom

 Hungarian

-As another element of the co-operation in the field of taxation within the European Union, DAC6 Directive (the so-called reporting obligation of aggressive tax structures) entered into force on 25th June 2018.
+As another element of the co-operation in the field of taxation within the European Union, DAC6 reporting in Hungary (the so-called reporting obligation of aggressive tax structures) entered into force on 25th June 2018.
 Directive was implemented by the Hungarian legislation in June 2019.

 The Directive shall be applied to cross-border arrangements, which means that domestic arrangements will not be subject to the reporting obligation.
 Cross-border arrangement is defined by the Directive.